 F: 01 230 97 78

-These privacy policies are also available in the PDF document, which is available on request via email to email@example.com
+These privacy policies are also available in a PDF document, which is available upon request via email at firstname.lastname@example.org

-Personal data is processed by Qualitas d.o.o as a Joint Manager.
-For any questions regarding personal data and their processing, you can contact us by e-mail at firstname.lastname@example.org.
+Personal data is processed by Qualitas d.o.o., as a joint Manager.
+For all questions regarding personal data and their processing, you can contact us via email at email@example.com.

-For requests regarding the change, or updating of personal information, deleting user accounts, unsubscribing or any other possible problem with the user profile, please contact us by e-mail at email@example.com.
+For requests related to the change or update of personal data, deletion of user accounts, logout or other possible problem with the user profile, please contact us via e-mail at firstname.lastname@example.org.

-To report a suspected violation when processing personal information, please contact us by e-mail at the address firstname.lastname@example.org.
+To report a suspected violation in the processing of personal data, contact us via e-mail at email@example.com.

-For any claims relating to the protection of personal data, the Administrator undertakes to respond within 30 days of receipt of the request.
-For serious disputes or difficulties, we reserve the right to extend this period to an additional 60 days.
+The controller undertakes to respond to all requests related to the protection of personal data within 30 days of receiving the request.
+For more serious disputes or problems, we reserve the right to extend this period to an additional 60 days.

 Ljubljanska c.
 24b

-For more information about the general data protection regulations, please visit https://www.eugdpr.org/
+For more information on the General Data Protection Regulation, visit https://www.eugdpr.org/